AGMoller/adv_nlp/README.md

 pip install -r requirements.txt
 ```

+# Replication of data processing
+To replicate the our training and test data run the following notebook and upload the data to you google drive

 # Replicate Model finetuning and evaluations
-In order to finetune the models run the following notebook on google colab.
+In order to finetune the models run the following [notebook](google.dk) on google colab.

 ## Notebooks for finetuning models